ULL-ESIT-PL/babel-learning/src/awesome/tc39-pattern-matching/README.md

     throw new Error("No matching pattern");
   })()
 ```
-that can be seen in the shape of the generated code [fib-easy.mjs](fib-easy.mjs):
+that template can be clearly seen in the shape of the generated code [fib-easy.mjs](fib-easy.mjs):

 ```js
 const fib = n => (v => {